The role of the chief financial officer (CFO) role has changed significantly over time.

 This level of trust means existing stakeholders will want to invest more money into the company, and it will also help to acquire new investors.

 It’s clear to see the advantages of hiring an operational or strategic CFO, but if you are running a small to medium-sized business, you may feel an executive is beyond your budget.
+You may not want to give away equity or, you may simply already know that outsourcing is a great way to scale a business.

 - Avoiding the expense of advertising, interviewing, vetting, and training a new staff member